Abortifacient Brief: The RU-486 Abortion Pill

 On October 26, 1988, about one month after government approval of the Pill, Roussel-Uclaf suspended distribution in China and France because of the “outcry of public opinion at home and abroad.”
 Andre Ullman of Roussel-Uclaf, who helped develop the Pill, said that a boycott figured heavily in the company’s decision to stop making the drug.

-On October 29, 1988, the French government ordered the company to resume distribution of the RU-486 abortion pill.
+On October 29, 1988, the French government ordered the company to resume distribution of the RU-486 pill.
 Health Minister Claude Evin, quoting France’s 1975 law legalizing abortion, stated that the Pill was “the moral property of the women of France.”
 Evin had invoked, for the very first time, a 1968 French law that allows the government to directly intervene when the “interests of public health” are endangered.
-Evin said that “I was doing what I could to make sure France did not surrender to pressure groups animated by archaic ideologies.”
+Evin said, “I was doing what I could to make sure France did not surrender to pressure groups animated by archaic ideologies.”

 Baulieu, the killer pill’s inventor, was now in the spotlight and parroted the usual pro-abortion lies.
 He said, “One hundred and fifty thousand women die annually from botched abortions.
 RU-486 could save the lives of thousands of women.”